FAQs – A levels

 To get the best out of your tutor and your tutorial be well prepared.
 You should expect to complete about three hours of independent A level study for each hour of tuition.
 Work creatively, investigate and discuss your work and ideas with your colleagues.
 Spend time thinking about what you want to cover during the tutorial and send any completed homework to your tutor beforehand.
 The tutorial method of learning works best when the learning and understanding of A level topics are consolidated by probing discussion with the tutor.
 The more prepared you are the more you will get out of your tutorial.
 Tutors at Greene’s very much appreciate and enjoy students who arrive with a barrage of questions!

-Between tutorials you are preparing for upcoming tutorials.
-Working on your A level studies by reading, researching ideas, writing essays, working through problems, taking notes, working with colleagues, going to guest lectures are all some of the things that you will be doing between tutorials.
+Between tutorials, you are preparing for upcoming tutorials.
+Working on your A level studies by reading, researching ideas, writing essays, working through problems, taking notes, working with colleagues, and going to guest lectures are all some of the things that you will be doing between tutorials.